YARAHQ/yarahq.github.io/README.md

 ## Credits

 This work wouldn't have been possible without the valuable contribution of many great people from the community.
-I would like to extend my special thanks to: ESET TI, Googgle CTI, Elastic, ReversingLabs, Avast, Volexity, Malpedia ...
+I would like to extend my special thanks to: ESET TI, Google CTI, Elastic, ReversingLabs, Avast, Volexity, Malpedia ...

 For a full list of all integrated YARA rule repositories, review the config file [here](https://github.com/YARAHQ/yara-forge/blob/master/yara-forge-config.yml).